exploratory-io/book/tutorials/quick-start.md

 # Getting Started Guide

+Duration (Time to finish) : About 60 minutes

-This is a getting started guide that walks you through how to get around with Exploratory Desktop.
-The main ares to be covered are:
+This is a getting started guide that walks you through how to get around with Exploratory Desktop by performing exploratory data analysis on US flight delay data.
+The main areas to be covered are:

 * Create a new project and import data
 * Inspect Data with Summary view